AMZ-Racing/fsd-resources/README.md

 # Reports
 This section is devoted to share Reports dealing with or related to, Formula Student Driverless Vehicles.

+- Learning a CNN-based End-to-End Controller for a Formula SAE Racecar. [link](https://arxiv.org/abs/1708.02215)
 <a name="presentations"></a>
 # Presentations
 This section is devoted to share Presentations related to Formula Student Driverless Vehicles